1st Devonshire Engineers: Sinai and Palestine

 Details of the service of the Devon companies are sketchy.
 At the end of August 1917, 571st Company officially changed its designation from 'Works' to 'Army Troops' and most of the company embarked at Southampton on 29 September (the wagons and horses followed a month later).
 570th and 571st Companies disembarked at Alexandria in October, where 569th Company was already engaged on various duties around the ports and camps.
 At this stage of the Sinai and Palestine Campaign, the Egyptian Expeditionary Force (EEF) was about to launch the Battle of Beersheba and begin its advance to capture Jerusalem.
 The three companies served on the vital lines of communications in Egypt and Palestine supporting the EEF for the rest of the war.

 Later war

-567th (Devon) Company was serving with X Corps in June 1917, and Fourth Army, by the time of the Armistice in November 1918.
+567th (Devon) Company was serving with X Corps in June 1917.
+567th and 568th (Devon) Companies joined III Corps of Fifth Army in February 1918 when it took over part of the line from the French Army.
+However, their work was overtaken by the German spring offensive in March that year, when III Corps was forced to abandon all its defences and retire behind the Crozat Canal on the first day.
+567th (Devon) Company was with Fourth Army, by the time of the Armistice in November 1918.
 568th (Devon) Company was still serving with First Army as late as June 1919.

-569th, 570th and 5761st (Devon) Companies continued working on the Palestine Lines of Communications after the Armistice, 570th Company serving until at least March 1920.
-Having spent much if the war working in the UK, 572nd (Devon) Works Company finally embarked to join the BEF on 8 August 1918 to work on aerodrome construction for the Royal Air Force, and remained overseas until at least March 1919.
+569th, 570th and 571st (Devon) Companies continued working on the Palestine Lines of Communications after the Armistice, 570th Company serving until at least March 1920.
+Having spent much of the war working in the UK, 572nd (Devon) Works Company finally embarked to join the BEF on 8 August 1918 to work on aerodrome construction for the Royal Air Force, and remained overseas until at least March 1919.
 614th continued doing fortress duties in Gibraltar until it was absorbed into the Regular 33rd Fortress Company RE in 1919.